WindowsAzure-TrainingKit-RU/HOL-BuildingAppsWithCaching/HOL.md

 	</fieldset>
 ````

-1. Press **F5** to build and launch the application in the compute emulator.
+1. Press **Ctrl** + **F5** to build and launch the application in the compute emulator.

-1. When you start the application, the cache option is initially disabled and the local cache option is hidden (it will be shown once you enable cache).
+1. When you start the application, the cache option is initially disabled and the local cache option is hidden (it will be shown once you enable it).
 Enable cache and then the local cache.

 1. Refresh the page several times until the elapsed time stabilizes.
 Notice that the reading is now significantly lower, possibly under a millisecond, showing that the application now retrieves the data from the local in-memory cache.